Nicc12/Nicc12/README.md

 * I enjoy Anime (I have been caught up with one piece since 2021, yes even the manga) 👒
 * I have two cats 🐾
 * I enjoy build projects with data, utilizing information to make a difference 📝
 * If I am not analyzing data then you can find me at the gym 🏋️‍♂️

+To reach me connect with me on [linkeden](https://linkedin.com/in/nicholaschav) or via email (Nicholaschavez54.72@gmail.com) 📪

 <!--
 **Nicc12/Nicc12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.